Books to Look Out For in May 2024: Part One

 That’s it for May’s first batch of new fiction.
 As ever, a click on a title will take you to a more detailed synopsis for any that take you fancy.
 Part two soon…

-41 thoughts on “Books to Look Out For Out for in May 2024: Part One”
+41 thoughts on “Books to Look Out For in May 2024: Part One”

 1. I’m pretty excited for the Miranda July, I loved The First Bad Man so I’m hopeful for this one.
 The Ministry of Time book sounds not too far adrift from the (rather fun) Spanish TV show of the same name.
 The Messud looks pretty interesting as well.